CDAT/vcdat/source/user_quick_start.rst

 You should now see the vCDAT interface.
 If not, consult our :ref:`user-troubleshooting` section for help.

+..
+Note:: | If you need some sample data to plot with, once you activate your conda environment, run: ``vcs_download_sample_data`` in the terminal to download some basic datasets.
+  | The sample datasets will be found in your vcdat environment: ``anaconda2/envs/vcdat/share/uvcdat/sample_data/clt.nc``

 Quick Help
 =================================

 In the top left corner there is a 'Help' button which will give a quick tour of vCDAT features.

 More help buttons can be found on specific dialog pages.
-Click on a help button to initiate a quick tutorial.
+Click on a 'help' button to initiate a tutorial.

 Load a Variable